codingnninja/koras/docs/documentations/concepts/state.md

 - Unit state in a `koras.jsx` component

-A unit state is used in a component when a component has only one view property.
+A unit state is used in a component when a component changes only one view property.

 ```js
 const Count = (count = 0) {